Swedish Bombshell Anna Nystrom Flaunts Her Insane Hourglass Figure In Skintight Workout Wear

 When you are 155 cm and put heels on and immediately feel super tall, then realize you’re still not even average height ????????
 Just some thoughts ????
 Every time I post something about my height, some people can comment things that comes a cross like it’s a bad thing.
 The thing is that I’ve always loved being short.
 I think it’s beautiful to be tall and have long legs but even if mine are short, it’s one of my favorite things about my body.
 Just remember to be kind to one another, and especially to yourself ????

-The emoji were plentiful in the comment section while others called Anna God-like, beautiful, and a queen.
-Some fans of Nystrom’s followers couldn’t resist mentioning her thigh gap while others called her a superhero, superwoman or better than Wonder Woman.
+The emoji were plentiful in the comment section while others called Anna god-like, beautiful, and a queen.
+Some of Nystrom’s followers couldn’t resist mentioning her thigh gap while others called her a superhero, superwoman, or better than Wonder Woman.

-Anna Nystrom isn’t showing much skin in this snapshot, but it shows enough to send her followers into a frenzy.
-The Swedish model has proven that she can be gorgeous and incredibly fit all at once and she generates a buzz no matter what she is wearing in her photographs.
+Anna isn’t showing much skin in this snapshot, but it shows enough to send her followers into a frenzy.
+The Swedish model has proven that she can be gorgeous and incredibly fit all at once, and she generates a buzz no matter what she is wearing.